Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Conclusion

 \section{Conclusion}

 In this study, we surveyed 214 workers about their experiences with 14 privacy-invasive scenarios that can occur in a WFH setting.
-Our findings provide a better understanding of the privacy challenges that WFH workers face and how they address them, which can help in identifying ways to improve WFH experiences.
+Our findings provide a better understanding of the privacy challenges that WFH workers face and how they address them, which can help identify ways to improve WFH experiences.